m-lab/website/_posts/blog/2019-03-26-speed-tests-accuracy.md

 NDT essentially measures how fast a file can be downloaded along a full Internet path via a single download stream, and, as such, its measurements precisely and accurately mirrors the user experience of accessing files on the Internet.
 But this is only one reasonable definition of Internet speed.

-For **high bandwidth** links with **high latency**, the accuracy of NDT depends on what you think "internet speed" is:
+For **high bandwidth** links with **high latency**, the accuracy of NDT depends on what you think "Internet speed" is:

-* If you think "internet speed" is "the speed at which I can download a thing", then NDT is accurate.
+* If you think "Internet speed" is "the speed at which I can download a thing", then NDT is accurate.
 * If you think "Internet speed" is "the maximum sum total of bits I can push across the local link, although the flows may need to be spread around to different locations so in order to actually achieve that level of saturation" then NDT’s results would likely be systematically lower.

 Therefore, the differences among testing regimes is the greatest when link speeds and latency are both high, and these different regimes are implicitly based on different underlying assumptions around the term "Internet speed".